orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

 - Verdant Lord (Masters of the Wild) gains the plant type.
 Along with Oozemaster, this book has two of the weirdest things anyone would want to transform into.
+- Thrall of Zuggtmoy (Dragon #337) is reborn as a fungus at level 10, gaining the plant type.

 ### Undead

+- Companion of the Dead (Dragon #315) gains the undead type at level 10.
+- Deathwalker (Dragon #312), a standard class, gains the undead type  at level 20.
 - Walker in the Waste (Sandstorm) gains the undead type along with the dry lich template.
 - Pale Master ([Tome and Blood][]) is an undead apotheosis prestige class,